 How does a personal excess liability policy work?
 Let's say you have $1 million dollars of personal excess liability coverage and $300,000 of auto or homeowners liability coverage.

 If you were sued for $1 million, your basic auto or homeowners policy would cover the first $300,000 of the lawsuit costs (subject to your deductible), then your PELP policy would cover the additional $700,000.
-Without this additional liability coverage, your current and future assets and income could be at considerable risk in order to pay off this judgement.
+Without this additional liability coverage, your current and future assets and income could be at risk in order to pay off this judgement.